Psychologist Therapist Counselling Hamilton

 EMDR and IFS.

-Most of our therapists are trained in EFT counselling.
 Contact us for more information about how EFT could be helpful to you or to request an appointment.

 Psychologist Dr. Sue Johnson gives an overview of Emotion-focused therapy for couples.
 EFT is also used in individual therapy.
-In both, emphasis is placed on identifying and healing the primary painful core emotions that underlie the emotions that are seen on the surface.
+In both, emphasis is placed on identifying and healing the primary painful core emotions that underlie the secondary emotions that are seen on the surface.